morinted/plover_theory/sounds/the-letter-v.md

 12. Pave the way for a new way to save lives.
 13. Have you been there very often since everyone left?
 14. I live with my parents.
+15. I covet your oven.
+I want to have it and when I do and will warm my rat with it.